darnado/caledros-basic-blocks/README.txt

 * CSS stylesheet preloader for improved performance.
 This preloader can be disabled.

 == Upgrade Notice ==

+= 3.1.0 =
+This update adds a new control and two new control options to the Posts Loop block.

 = 3.0.0 =
 This update removes blocks from the block inserter for non-header template parts.